Omarley7/ask-the-audience/README.md

 Behavior:

 - Same-origin is always allowed automatically (UI and API on the same host:port).
-- In development, the server also allows http://localhost:5173 and http://127.0.0.1:5173 by default (Vite).
+- When DEV=true, the server also allows http://localhost:5173 and http://127.0.0.1:5173 by default (Vite).
-- In production, only the origins listed in CLIENT_ORIGINS are allowed for cross-origin requests.
+- When DEV=false, only the origins listed in CLIENT_ORIGINS are allowed for cross-origin requests.
 - The startup log prints effective CORS patterns and the chosen primary origin.

 Examples: